Forehead Lift Surgery

 Risks and Complications

-As with any surgical procedure, forehead lift carries potential risks such as infection, hematoma, and nerve injury.
+As with any surgical procedure, forehead lift carries some risk of complications such as infection, hematoma, or nerve injury.
 However, when performed by an experienced and qualified surgeon, these risks are minimized.
-A thorough preoperative evaluation and patient education play a critical role in preventing complications.
+Thorough pre-operative evaluation and patient education are crucial in reducing potential complications.

 Forehead Lift and Combined Approaches

-• Temporal Lift: Elevates the cheeks, outer brow, and temple area
+• Temporal Lift: Elevation of the cheeks, outer corners of the eyes, and lateral brow segments

-• Upper Eyelid Surgery (Blepharoplasty): Removes excess skin from the upper eyelids
+• Upper Eyelid Surgery: Removal of excess skin from the upper eyelids

-• SVF or Fat Injections: Restores volume loss in the forehead and eye area
+• SVF or Fat Injection: Restoration of volume around the forehead and eyes

 Conclusion

-Forehead lift is not merely a superficial lifting procedure but a comprehensive intervention that reshapes facial proportions, enhances eye expression, and improves overall appearance.
-When performed with accurate indications, proper technique, and a personalized surgical plan, it delivers highly natural and satisfying results.
+The forehead lift is not merely a superficial tightening procedure — it is a transformative technique that enhances facial proportions, eye expression, and overall appearance.
+When performed with the right indication, proper technique, and personalized planning, it yields highly effective and natural-looking results.